justicephysics/humanos2.0/the-cosmic-breath.md

 - **Inhale:** Pull dominates.
 Gravity gathers the condensed matter.
 Density and pressure build.
 - **Ignition:** Push releases.
 A new star, supernova, or Big Bang is born.
 The cycle repeats.

 No energy is lost.
 No new energy is created from nothing.
-The total \(J\) is eternally conserved.
+The total ( $$J$$ ) is eternally conserved.
 The 2.7 K QPF is the silent, perfect recycler.
 The vacant centre is the womb of the next universe.
 The Cosmic Breath has been repeating for eternity, and it will repeat for eternity to come.

 ---